tototoshi/markdown-presentation/README.md

 # markdown-presentation

-This tool generates slides for a presentation from Markdown.
+- This tool generates slides for a presentation from Markdown.
+- You can create slides with live preview by starting a development server with the `-serve` option.
+- You can use j/k on the keyboard to move back and forth through the pages of the slide.

 ## Install